GWSN: 2018–2019: Debut with The Park in the Night series

-2020–present: The Keys and The Other Side of the Moon
+2020–2023: The Keys, The Other Side of the Moon and disbandment

 On January 17, 2020, it was announced that member Soso would be taking a hiatus due to a ruptured ankle ligament and that the group will continue to promote as six members.
 On April 3, 2020, it was reported that GWSN was moved to a new sub-label from Kiwi Media Group known as MILES.
 The group made their comeback on April 28 with their third EP The Keys and its title track "Bazooka!", without member Soso.

 GWSN was set to release their fourth EP The Other Side of the Moon and its lead single "Like It Hot" on May 20, 2021, but the album's release date was pushed back to May 26.
 The group would be moved to The Wave Music, which was formerly named Kiwi Media Group.

 In 2022, Anne made her screen debut as Kim Yoon-ji in The Killer: A Girl Who Deserves to Die.

 On January 22, 2023, it was announced through multiple news outlets that all 7 members' exclusive contracts with The Wave Music had been terminated on the 12th of that month by the Seoul Central District Court.
+On June 28, 2023, Miya confirmed in an interview with NHK that GWSN had disbanded in January after all 7 members won the lawsuit.